In this article

-The three FDA-approved medications for alcoholism treat the disorder in different ways.
+The three FDA-approved medications treat alcohol use disorder (AUD) in different ways.

-Disulfiram and Campral are best used to treat people in recovery.
+Disulfiram and Campral are used to treat people in recovery.

 Naltrexone blocks the euphoric feelings and effects of intoxication.
-It enables people with alcohol use disorders to reduce alcohol consumption, stay motivated to take the medication, remain in treatment, and avoid relapses.
+It enables people with alcohol use disorder to reduce alcohol consumption, stay motivated to take the medication, remain in treatment, and avoid relapses.

 There are three FDA-approved medication treatment options to help you stop drinking.